Parici75/parici75/README.md

 - :man_technologist: I am a data scientist and ML engineer with a background in systems neuroscience :brain:
-- :art: I use statistical modelling and machine learning to build innovative data products
+- :art: I use statistical modelling and machine learning to build innovative data products.
+More info : https://benjaminroland.onrender.com/work/
 - 📫 How to reach me: email me at benjamin.roland@hotmail.fr

 <!--